 Medical & Fitness

-Medical.
-Your medical fitness will be assessed by a doctor, prior to enlistment.
+SF DRS Medical - Your medical fitness will be assessed by a doctor, prior to enlistment.
 This assessment will require you to complete an extensive questionnaire covering your medical history and it will be followed by a comprehensive physical examination.

 Physical.
 You will also be required to successfully pass a Special Forces Pre-Fitness Assessment (PFA) before enlistment.
 This PFA requires you to achieve a higher standard than the general entry fitness level for the Army.
 You must be able to complete: